smartlyio/collect-coverage-action/README.md

 coverageReporters: ['json']
 ```

-or with `coverage-file-format: summary` option:
+or with `coverage-format: summary` option:

 ```
 coverageReporters: ['json-summary]